polea003/panther-votes-stack/README.md

 STEPS FOR A FRESH SPIN UP OF A NEW VOTING DAPP:

+to create a new Solana keypair if you max out daily airdrops:
+$ solana-keygen new

 *** see server/AnchorClient/createSolanaAccount.sh for streamlined process ***

 1. run createKeypair.js in anchor client to create base account keypair